Iteranya/anita-cms/POST_MORTEM.md

 # OH GOD WHY!?
 It is currently 10:45 PM 11/9/2025

-I just added a new feature on Anita-chan, the uhh, custom form feature.
+I just added a new feature on Anita-chan, the uhh, custom collection feature.
 It's cool, I guess, kinda, maybe.
 I kinda like it...

 But anyway, I decided to write this as a lesson for myself and anyone else that might bother reading.
 A lesson of passion, spite, and oh god why did I do that!?